kdubois/quarkus-kubernetes-kafka-db/README.md

 This application demonstrates how to create a Quarkus application that retrieves messages from a Kafka topic ("power") and inserts the events into a database.

+Watch a live demo from the Jfokus conference here: https://youtu.be/haulxnEtjUc?si=D_gpALKS75UVR65V

 It features:

 - a **DevicePower** class that represents the database entity